PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 raw-to-summary owner.
 It removes only the consumed direct raw-result local and explicitly preserves the existing raw wrapper for terminal recovery callback composition.

+The next characterization fixes the adjacent affine post-Add and strict StridedSlice/Pad/Concat pair, including its layout-aware/model-only argument policy.
+It makes no production change and defines the next bounded ordered owner extraction.